5roop/SAAM_data_monitor/README.md

     acquire.py # Downloading, caching, preformatting
     plot.py # Plotting
 ```
 When run, it allows the user to log in and chose functionality.
-Relevant data is downloaded from the SAAM database and cached locally.
-All the data is processed and displayed, which is why the
+Relevant data is downloaded from the SAAM database and cached where the `streamlit` app is running.

 # Features

 The `streamlit` app can be run with